Alomgir-HasanShakib/Hockey-tailwind-projects/README.md

 this is the live link : https://alomgir-hasanshakib.github.io/Hockey-tailwind-projects/

-note:: It is only mobile responsive for mobile devices.
+note:: It is only responsive for mobile devices.